My name is Lincoln Allen and I am an Advanced Instructor Member of the Tai Chi & Qigong Union for Great Britain.

 Qigong has many benefits and for me it has become a way of life.
 It influences so much of what I do.
 It gives me health, fitness and well-being.
-I derive unbounded energy from a daily excercise which has improved my posture, balance, flexibility, and coordination.
+I derive unbounded energy from a daily exercise which has improved my posture, balance, flexibility and coordination.
 Qigong has helped me relax, given me mental stimulation and connected me with nature.

 Geoff and Angus were both pupils of Dr. Chi Ching-tao, a student of Cheng Man-ch’ing who introduced the West to Yang Tai Chi.
 Michael is an internationally renowned Qigong, Tai Chi and Wing Chun Master.
 Angus is an Honorary President of The Tai Chi Union for Great Britain.
 Damian coached numerous national champions in Chinese wrestling and kick-boxing and taught Neijia (internal) martial arts.

 From them I have learned the Yang Short Form (and in mirror image), Yang Long Form, Chen Laojia Form, a number of Qigong forms including Wildgoose, Swimming Dragon, Balancing Gong and Bagua together with numerous Qigong and Tai Chi exercises.
 I also have some experience of Hard Qigong, weapon Tai Chi using sword and fan together with the application of Qigong in martial arts.
 These experiences have all helped me become the person I am today.

 I keep my skills honed with daily practice sessions first thing in the morning and also late evening.
 This gets me out on the patio, light or dark, warm or freezing, windy or still.
 It is a very special time of true mindfulness while being at one with nature.
 Only ice, snow and rain drive me indoors to shift the furniture against the walls so I can still do my Qigong.

 I watch videos of all the forms and exercises I teach incessantly, making sure my teaching is correct and my performance doesn’t change or deteriorate.
 These include videos and YouTube postings by acknowledged Masters and Grandmasters, including grainy recordings of Cheng Man-ch’ing, and videos by Angus Clark, Michael Tse, Chen Chuangang, Simon Blow, Binkun Hu, Chen Xiaowang and others.